 Some of our speakers have given talk after talk; others have never stood on stage.
 Some of our speakers are experienced professionals; others are hard-working students.
 TEDxUniversityofMississippi is excited to showcase their individual ideas worth spreading with the hope that through diversity of thought and inspiration, the human condition can find new ways forward.

 Prior to joining UL, Christian was the CIO for Publicis Groupe, the 3rd largest communication company in the world.
-In addition to holding several other executive positions, Christian also founded a technology services boutique focused on providing cyber security services to firms as early as 1998.
+In addition to holding several other executive positions, Christian also founded a successful technology services boutique focused on cyber security, providing penetration testing and security services to firms as early as 1998.

-Christian holds degrees from the University of Michigan and Stayer University.
-He is a proud veteran of the United States Marine Corps and the founder of the innovative nonprofit startup, Project RELO.
+Christian holds degrees from the University of Michigan, Strayer University, and is a graduate of Yale’s UL Executive Leadership Program.
+Christian is also a proud veteran of the United States Marine Corps and the founder of the innovative nonprofit, Project RELO.

 My name is Luc Rébillout, in 2014 I was studying aerospace engineering in France when I got a chance to spend a few months at Ole Miss for an internship.
 It worked out so well that in 2016 I came back to pursue a PhD in Hydro-science where now I play with water and sand!

 Coming here has been one of the most life-changing events for me, I went through the different stages of culture shock that many foreigners go through when coming to the United States but I found friends and family that showed me how to love this place!